Sharm El Sheikh: Economy and tourism

 These natural resources, together with its proximity to tourist markets in Europe, have stimulated rapid growth in tourism in the region.
 The number of resorts has increased from three in 1982 to ninety-one in 2000.
 Guest nights also increased in that period from sixteen thousand to 5.1 million.
-Companies that have invested in the city include Hyatt, Accor, Marriott International, Le Méridien, Four Seasons Hotels, and Ritz-Carlton, with categories of three to five stars.
+International hotel companies that currently operate in the city include Accor (Mövenpick, Novotel, Rixos), Deutsche Hospitality (Steigenberger), Four Seasons, Hilton (DoubleTree), Marriott (Renaissance, Sheraton), and Rotana, with categories of three to five stars.
 In 2007, the first aqua park hotel resort opened in the area.
 The four-star Aqua Blu Sharm Resort was built on the Ras Om El Seid, with an area of 133905 m2.

 Sharm is also home to a congress center, located along Peace Road, where international political and economic meetings have been held, including peace conferences, ministerial meetings, world bank meetings, and Arab League meetings.
 The Maritim Sharm El Sheikh International Congress Centre can host events and congresses for up to 4,700 participants.

 There is nightlife in Sharm El Sheikh.
-The colorful handicraft stands of the local Bedouin culture are a popular attraction.
-Ras Mohammed, at the southernmost tip of the peninsula, has been designated a national park, protecting the area's wildlife, natural landscape, shoreline and coral reef.
+The colourful handicraft stands of the local Bedouin culture are a popular attraction.
+Ras Muhammad National Park, at the southernmost tip of the peninsula, has been designated a national park, protecting the area's wildlife, natural landscape, shoreline and coral reef.
 There are a number of international hotels and restaurants in the centre of Sharm, in the area known as Naama Bay, with golf courses and other leisure facilities further up the coast.

 The Nabq Managed Resource Protected Area is a 600 km2 area of mangroves, coral reefs, fertile dunes, birds and wildlife.

 As of 2012, nationals from the EU and the US do not require a visa for travel to Sharm El Sheikh if the visit is for fourteen days or less, although those travelling outside the Sinai area may still require a visa, which is purchasable for a small fee on arrival.
 Visitors are often ushered into a queue to buy a visa after entering the airport upon landing.